p4lang/p4c/docs/README.md

 Documenting the workings of the compiler is a never-ending (many times overlooked) job.
 We can always write better documentation!

-In P4C, documentation is generated using Doxygen (http://www.stack.nl/~dimitri/doxygen/index.html).
+In P4C, documentation is generated using Doxygen.
 There are two main sources from which we generate documentation: comments in the code and markup documents in the docs/doxygen directory.